Lipen/discrete-math-course/typst/lec-logic.typ

   - First-order logic: highly expressive but _undecidable_
   - Higher-order logic: even more expressive but _incomplete_

-  This illustrates fundamental limitations in automated reasoning: we gain expressiveness at the cost of decidability.
+  This illustrates a trade-off: we gain expressiveness at the cost of decidability.
 ]

 == Applications and Connections